ronneyluan/cp8/README.md

 - Approving changes adds `Reviewed` label
 - Commenting :recycle: removes `Reviewed` label
 - Opening a PR with "[WIP]" in title adds `WIP` label
-- Opening PR with [Delivers #....] in title moves card to "finished" row on Trello
+- Opening PR with "[Delivers #....]" in title moves card to `finished` row on Trello
-- Closing PR with [Delivers #....] in title moves card to "merged" row on Trello
+- Closing PR with "[Delivers #....]" in title moves card to `merged` row on Trello